ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-ocp.md

 ## Deploy the {{site.data.keyword.blockchainfull_notm}} Platform operator
 {: #deploy-ocp-operator}

 The {{site.data.keyword.blockchainfull_notm}} Platform uses an operator to install the {{site.data.keyword.blockchainfull_notm}} Platform console.
 You can deploy the operator on your cluster by adding a custom resource to your project by using the OpenShift CLI.
 The custom resource pulls the operator image from the Docker registry and starts it on your cluster.
+If you have already configured an HSM and published an HSM client image to your container registry, follow instructions under [Deploy the {{site.data.keyword.blockchainfull_notm}} Platform operator with HSM](#deploy-ocp-operator-hsm) instead.

 Copy the following text to a file on your local system and save the file as `ibp-operator.yaml`.
 ```yaml